Unearthing the Lost City Built By Prisoners Of The Famous Trojan War

 Finding the Lost City of Tenea

-Last year, the Ministry released an aerial photograph of a group of 3000-year-old houses from the ancient settlement and Elena Korka, Greece’s director of antiquities and cultural heritage, told the Associated Press that a team of archaeologists had successfully identified “distinctive door openings, walls and floors, and had unearthed additional pottery spanning the 4th century BC to late Roman times.”
+In 2017, the Ministry released an aerial photograph of a group of 3000-year-old houses from the ancient settlement, and Elena Korka, Greece’s director of antiquities and cultural heritage, told the Associated Press that a team of archaeologists had successfully identified “distinctive door openings, walls and floors, and had unearthed additional pottery spanning the 4th century BC to late Roman times.”

 Ancient Records Materialize In The Modern World

-Last year, the Greek Culture Ministry announced that archaeologists had found “a trove of riches while digging up what had been a dual-chambered burial ground at the Tenea site” and so far this year they have discovered nine burials, inscribed pottery, gold ritual artifacts, copper and bone jewelry and coins dating from the 4th century BC up to Roman times.
-Korka told archaeologists that “The citizens seem to have been remarkably affluent,” adding that the city was a prosperous trading center “on a key route between the major cities of Corinth and Argos in the northeastern Peloponnese.”
+In 2017, researchers found “a trove of riches while digging up what had been a dual-chambered burial ground at the Tenea site” and went on to discover nine burials, inscribed pottery, gold ritual artifacts, copper and bone jewelry and coins dating from the 4th century BC up to Roman times.
+Korka told press at the time that, “The citizens seem to have been remarkably affluent,” adding that the city was a prosperous trading center “on a key route between the major cities of Corinth and Argos in the northeastern Peloponnese.”

 Reuters reported that “Among the findings was a golden coin to pay for the journey to an afterlife and an iron ring with a seal that depicted the Greek god Serapis sitting on a throne, Cerberus - a three-headed mythical dog that guards the gates of Ades - beside him.”
 And while so often ‘luck’ plays a big part in such magnificent historic discoveries, in this instance, it was the sheer application of skill, a claim made evident in that only last year, in a guest lecture at New York University Korka announced “Our ultimate goal was… the discovery of evidence which would help us to find remains of the settlement of ancient Tenea.”